jekyll/jekyll/docs/_docs/step-by-step/01-setup.md

 {: .note .info}
 When you're developing a site, use `jekyll serve`.
 To force the browser to refresh with every change, use `jekyll serve --livereload`.

+{: .note .warning}
+The version of the site that `jekyll serve` builds in `_site` is not suited for deployment.
+To learn about how to build your site when it's ready for deployment, read the [Deployment]({{ '/docs/step-by-step/10-deployment/' | relative_url }}) section of this tutorial.

 Run `jekyll serve` and go to
 <a href="http://localhost:4000" target="_blank" data-proofer-ignore>http://localhost:4000</a> in
 your browser.
 You should see "Hello World!".